mrcyberfighter/mk-project/README.rst

 Shortcuts memo
 ==============

-No shortcuts are implemented because of conflicting with the :abbr:`T.U.I (Terminal User Interface)` editor.
+No shortcuts are implemented because of conflicting with the T.U.I (Terminal User Interface) editor.

 Credits
 =======